What to Do on a Layover in Beijing

 The Forbidden City

-It was 40 CNY (about €5.50) which was the off-peak price which goes up to 60 CNY during the peak tourist season.
+It was 40 CNY (about €5.50) which was the off-peak price, it goes up to 60 CNY during the peak tourist season.
 Even as someone who is usually not a fan of paid attractions, this price was definitely worth it.
-I spent the next hour and a half wandering around the complex of intricately decorated gates and temples.
+I spent the next hour and a half wandering around the labrinyth of intricately decorated gates and temples.
 There was plenty more to see and I could have spent a lot longer exploring but was wary of the quickly fading light.

 I took the North exit from the Forbidden City and crossed straight over the road to the entrance of Jingshan Park.
 A ticket costs just 2CNY.
 The park looked like a really peaceful place for a wander and some quality people watching.
 But time wasn't on my side and so I headed straight up the walking path to the pavilions atop the hill (about a 7 minute walk).
 The tallest point in the park had amazing views of the city, particularly a great bird's-eye view of the Forbidden City.
 It was a beautiful spot to enjoy the sunset.

 With the sun heading over the horizon I decided to move on.
 I negotiated a rickshaw from the exit of the park to take me to Wangfujing Street, which I had read about.
 It is one of the main shopping streets in Beijing but after a few blocks of huge malls and Western brands I was starting to feel a little disappointed.
 Then the lights of a small alley caught my eye and I was drawn into Wangfujing food street.

 This market started with some souvenirs and soon opened out into a lively food market selling an array of delicious and disgusting looking food items.
 Not feeling too adventurous with a 12 hour flight ahead of me, I opted for some dumplings and was extremely satisfied for my 25 CNY.